UK says chances of Brexit deal slim; EU chides ‘blame game’

 In a statement to British media, Downing Street said Merkel had told Johnson that “a deal is overwhelmingly unlikely” unless the U.K. agreed to let Northern Ireland continue to follow EU customs rules in order to maintain an open border with EU member Ireland.

 That is something the British government says it can’t accept.
 Downing Street said that “if this represents a new established position, then it means a deal is essentially impossible not just now but ever.”
-How people and goods will move across the Irish border is the main sticking point in a deal.
+How people and goods will move across the Irish border is the main sticking point to a deal.

 The German government confirmed that Merkel and Johnson had spoken but declined to comment on the substance of “confidential conversations.”